padthai-sketch/Project_Jeffrey-the-Real-Estate-RoboAdvisor/README.md

 *Ingrid, Kaleb, Bowie*

-**Project Description**

-The purpose of our project is to build the RoboAdvisor from AWS Lex that helps prospective homebuyer find their dream home in Austin, Texas.
-In order to search for the house, the user will be asked to provide the neccessary parameters as following.
+The purpose of our project was to build a RoboAdvisor using AWS Lex that helps prospective homebuyers find their dream home in Austin, Texas.
+This to will act as mix of a mortgage calculator and a real estate website such as Zillow or Redfin.
+In order to get their recommendation, the user will be asked to provide the neccessary parameters as following:
-- personal annual income,
+- Name
-- property type,
+- Age
-- price range,
+- Credit Score
+- Annual Household Income
+- Amout Saved for a Downpayment
-- number of bedrooms,
+- Number of Bedrooms
-- number of bathrooms,
+- Number of Bathrooms
-- location,
+- Square Footage
-- the amount of down payment.

-After that, the bot will generate the list of property that similar to their preference and able to suggest the further process if the user decide to purchase the property.
+After that information is provided by the user, the bot will generate a list of a few properties that fit their preferences and provide the listings for each property.
+Don't waste time searching through houses that don't fit your preferences, let Jeffrey do the work for you!

-**Objectives / Project Questions to Answer**

-The Robo Advisor is able to suggest the property that meet the user criteria by filtering through the number of listing and providing the property detail and sale price.
-We will be using machine learning models: K-Means Clustering and Sentimental Analysis to group similar properties togehter and will be using deep learning model to train the data.
-We will also explore the possibility of using Google map to show the property in the area.
+The Robo Advisor is able to suggest properties that meets the user's criteria by filtering through the number of listings in our dataset.
+We got this dataset from Bridge Interactive, using an API.
+This includes a large number of listings in Austin, Texas along with all of the property details for each listing.

-**Data Sources (APIs, Datasets)**

-ACTRIS Dataset from Bridge Interactive API - the real estate data in Austin, TX

-**Libraries**

-- sklearn
-- tensorflow
-- NLTK

-**Rough Breakdown of Tasks**

-<ins>Backend</ins>
-1. Collect data from Bridge Interactive API and import neccessary libraries.
-2. Clean and standardize data
-3. Create Lambda Function, featuring machine learning and deep learning models to train data.

-<ins>Frontend</ins>
-1. Create the Real Estate RoboAdvisor name "Jeffrey" on AWS Lex
-2. Set up intents, utterances, and slots.
-3. Add Lambda function and test the bot
-4. Link Google Map with the bot (if possible)

-- Ingrid - Create the Power Point Presentation and README write-up Summary.
-Build LAMBDA Function.

-- Kaleb - Import Data and Build LAMBDA Function.

-- Bowie - Create the intend and the slot type in AWS Lex.
-Build LAMBDA Function.